xchem/fragalysis-stack-behaviour-tests/README.md

 ## Running the UI tests

-As a one-time setup, install the playwright dependencies: -

-    playwright install

-Then run the tests from the project root or `playwrite` directory using pytest: -
+Run the tests from the project root or `playwright` directory using pytest: -

     pytest